ANANDISHARMA0109/UPI-anomaly-detection/README.md

 1. Behavioral Profiling: Tracks typical transaction patterns (e.g., amount, hour) to understand what is "normal" for a user.

-2.Anomaly Detection: Flags transactions that deviate significantly from the normal behavior based on calculated Z-scores.
+2. Anomaly Detection: Flags transactions that deviate significantly from the normal behavior based on calculated Z-scores.

 3. Real-Time Alerts: Notifies users of suspicious activity when the Z-scores of a transaction are beyond a certain threshold.